 - Your personal situation.

 - The type of loan you apply for.

 Before applying for payday loans for bankrupts

-Applying for loans for bankrupts is not like applying for normal payday loans.
+Applying for loans for bankrupts is not like applying for a standard cash advance.
 As a result, there are extra things to take into account before you apply.

 - Bankruptcy affects both your income and assets.
 Therefore, your ability to afford repayments may change.